Fact or Fiction?

 When this story was “reported” on their site in late 2012, it took on a whole new dimension.
 The result was, shall we say, unique.
 On top of eight unnamed explorers from America and Europe discovering the pyramids, there were hints of hidden Nazi bases and remnants of the lost continent of Atlantis.

 The other sites are not better, either.
 Many will put a political stance to it, while others will run with pseudo-scientific slants.
 Many centers around the theme of the lost continent of Atlantis.
 It’s not surprising to see some sites adding the line “the government doesn’t want you to know this . . . ”

 Interestingly enough, this story’s origin may not have anything to do with Nazis, Atlantis or government cover-ups.
 Instead, it’s Hollywood.
 To be precise, a movie that pitted two iconic space monsters against one another.

-According to a trailer of Alien vs. Predator (which is based on the movie, as well as the Dark Horse Comic series), a group of explorers uncovers an ancient pyramid in Antarctica.
-To make a long story short, the aliens and predator battle one another inside it while the humans try to stay out of harm’s way.
+According to a trailer of Alien vs. Predator (based on the movie and the Dark Horse Comics series), a group of explorers uncovers an ancient pyramid in Antarctica.
+To make a long story short, the aliens and predators battle one another inside it while the humans try to stay out of harm’s way.

 Is it a coincidence?
 The answer is most likely no. The story is just a myth kept alive by the nature of sensationalistic websites on the Internet.
 Yet, its flaws are so glaring that nearly anyone reading it can spot them.
-There are websites that have debunked it; however, as long as there are those that use it as affirmation for their beliefs in “alternative news” of the paranormal, conspiracies, or other bizarre matters, this story will not meet the cold and frozen death that it deserves.
+Some websites have debunked it; however, as long as some use it as affirmation for their beliefs in “alternative news” of the paranormal, conspiracies, or other bizarre matters, this story will not meet the cold and frozen death that it deserves.

 Update 2016: Possible Explanation from Nature